aditiiiii1/aditiiiii1/README.md

 I'm particularly interested in opportunities involving:

 - Real-time web applications and dashboards
-- Financial technology and trading platforms
-- Startup environments
 - Performance optimization
+- Growth opportunities

 Let's connect to discuss how we can build something impactful together.